aws-samples/serverless-patterns/lambda-durable-functions-human-in-the-loop/hitl-lambda-durable-function-cdk/README.md

 # Human in the Loop - CDK Implementation

-This directory contains the AWS CDK implementation of the Human-in-the-Loop pattern using Lambda Durable Functions.
+This directory contains the AWS CDK implementation of the Human-in-the-Loop pattern using Lambda durable functions.

 ## What's Included